folio-org/stripes-testing/doc/interactors.md

 ##### Locator

-Text fields are located by their label:
+Text fields are located by their label or by the `aria-label` attribute overwise:

 ```js
 TextField('First Name').has({ label: 'First Name' });